Dr Al Edwards- Principal Investigator

 With a background in fundamental immunology combined with expertise in biochemical engineering, I am an interdisciplinary researcher focused on solving current and future healthcare challenges using an engineering science approach that combines a range of fields from biology, biochemistry, chemistry and physics.
 I work at the interface between academic technology discovery and industrial development and have experience of both fundamental research and the commercialisation of new technology.

-Dr Sarah Needs – Postdoctoral Research Assistant
+Dr Sarah Needs – Postdoctoral Research Associate